-Total revenue for the three months ended March 31, 2020 decreased by 12%, compared to the same period of the previous fiscal year, due to a decrease in software license revenue, which was partially offset by an increase in professional services revenue.
+Total revenue for the three months ended March 31, 2021 decreased by 9%, due to decreases in both software license revenue and professional services revenue.

-Total revenue for the year ended March 31, 2020 increased by 1% compared to the previous fiscal year, as professional services revenue increased and software licenses revenue remained flat.
+Total revenue for the year ended March 31, 2021 decreased by 11%, due to a decrease in software license revenue, slightly offset by an increase in professional services revenue.